Azure-Samples/functions-dotnet-codercards/README.md

 ## Notes

 * The demo uses System.Drawing, which is NOT recommended for production apps.
-To learn more, see [Why you should not use System\.Drawing from ASP\.NET applications](http://www.asprangers.com/post/2012/03/23/Why-you-should-not-use-SystemDrawing-from-ASPNET-applications.aspx).
+To learn more, see [5 Reasons You Should Stop Using System\.Drawing from ASP\.NET](http://photosauce.net/blog/post/5-reasons-you-should-stop-using-systemdrawing-from-aspnet).

 * Happy faces get a multiplier of 4, angry gets a multiplier of 2.
 I encourage you to tweak for maximum comedic effect!